pjmcar23/latin101profile/composition2.md

 ## Final Translation

-Prometheus ignem ē deīs capiēbat.
+Prometheus ignem ē deīs capiēbat. **1) Use the preposition *a/ab* rather than *e/ex* to express the idea of taking away *from* the gods.
+2)  Why did you choose imperfect rather than perfect tense for your verb?**
-Ipse ignī omnēs hominēs dabat.
+Ipse ignī omnēs hominēs dabat.  **1) What case is *igni*?
+2) Did you deliberately choose imperfect rather than perfect tense?**
 Prometheus a deīs punītus est.
-Aquila Prometheum cor oppunavit.
+Aquila Prometheum cor oppunavit. **1) What case is *Prometheus*?
+2) A better verb from your vocabulary list would be *peto, petere, petivi, petitus*.
+Can you change your sentence to use it instead of *oppugno*?**
 Illam Hercules interfēcīt.